SPEC-RL: Accelerating On-Policy Reinforcement Learning with Speculative Rollouts: Introduction

 To mitigate rollout inefficiency, prior work has explored three directions.
 First, parallelized rollout generation increases throughput by producing many trajectories per iteration~\citep{xu2025not}, but its benefits fade as computational and synchronization costs rise.
 Second, model-based accelerations reduce environment interaction through modified objectives~\citep{brantley2025astarpo,lin2025cppo}, data restructuring~\citep{liu2025prefixgrouper,zhang2025sortedrl}, or sample selection heuristics~\citep{yu2025dapo,zheng2025greso}, though these approaches often introduce bias and added complexity.
 Third, caching methods such as replay buffers reuse prior trajectories~\citep{zhang2025rlep}, thereby improving data utilization, but still require fresh on-policy rollouts and struggle when policies shift significantly.

-In this paper, we identify a key opportunity through a preliminary study that measures the token overlap ratio between consecutive epochs, using ROUGE-1~\citep{lin2004rouge}, across different algorithms (GRPO, PPO, and DAPO).
-We find that the overlap is already substantial from the second epoch (around 0.5) and gradually increases as training progresses, stabilizing around 0.7 in later epochs (Figure~\ref{fig:motivation}).
-This indicates that a substantial portion of sampled trajectories is repeatedly regenerated across training rounds, reflecting a strong potential for reducing rollout cost.
+Existing research~\cite{yang2025qwen3,wang2025rlvr} has found that the quality of the RL training set is more critical than increasing its quantity.
+Consequently, these studies often adopt a rigorous approach to curating a small but high-quality dataset.
+This practice typically leads to training for tens or even hundreds of epochs.
+The extensive exploration over this same set of instances inevitably results in high redundancy between rollouts from consecutive training epochs, as illustrated in Figure~\ref{fig:motivation}.
 Such redundancy naturally arises due to incremental policy updates, with the current policy often behaving similarly to the previous one.
 Moreover, in environments with fixed initial states or tasks (e.g., repeated prompts in an LLM reasoning task), the early parts of trajectories tend to overlap across iterations.
 As a result, significant computation is wasted regenerating these overlapping segments.
 This motivates the central question of our work: \textbf{\emph{can such redundancy be systematically exploited to accelerate rollouts?}}

 We answer this question by proposing \textbf{SPEC-RL}, a novel framework that integrates \textbf{SPEC}ulative decoding with the \textbf{RL} rollout process.
 Rather than regenerating full trajectories from scratch, \ourmethod\ treats old rollouts from the previous epoch as implicit drafts: following the speculative decoding paradigm, old rollout tokens are verified under the current policy to form a verified prefix.
 When the first rejection position is reached, the current policy continues generation from that point onward, as illustrated in Figure~\ref{fig:method}.
 This approach is directly analogous to draft-and-verify methods in text generation, where a draft sequence is proposed and then validated in parallel by the target model~\citep{leviathan2023speculativedecoding}.
 By incorporating the same mechanism into RL rollouts, SPEC-RL leverages cached rollouts to skip redundant computation while ensuring that the final outputs remain faithful to the current policy.
 The verified prefix is quickly extended by the latest policy, ensuring that the final trajectory remains consistent with the current policy’s behavior.